 A medical malpractice claim alleges that a doctor or another health care professional was negligent and provided subpar care to a patient.
 Every doctor has a duty to provide competent care, and a failure to do so could have catastrophic consequences.
 It falls to an injured plaintiff to prove this concept in court.
 Medical malpractice may occur in many ways.
 Some common examples may include:

 In many of these cases, the question of fault on the part of the defendant is not immediately apparent.
 State law requires plaintiffs to work with medical experts who can review their records to provide their opinion as to whether malpractice has occurred.
 According to Ohio Rules of Civil Procedure §10(D)(2)(a), a complaint alleging medical malpractice must include an affidavit from at least one expert witness.
 This affidavit must state that the expert reviewed the claimant’s medical records, is familiar with the standard of care, and acknowledges that a defendant breached this standard.
-A Chardon attorney could help a medical malpractice claimant gather the necessary evidence to prepare this document.
+An attorney in Chardon could help a medical negligence claimant gather the necessary evidence to prepare this document.

 The major portion of a claim centers around recovering payments for the costs of additional medical care.
 These payments should take past care and future needs into account.
 Typically, there is no damage cap on these damages as well as other economic losses.

 However, there is a limit as to how much compensation a jury may award a plaintiff for their noneconomic damages.
 Commonly called pain and suffering, the state places a maximum limit of $250,000, or three times the economic damages up to $350,000.
 However, there is a special rule for catastrophic injuries that affect a person’s organs or the use of their limbs.
 Here, the noneconomic damages cap rises to $500,000.
-A Chardon attorney could pursue a claim for all appropriate compensation in a medical malpractice case.
+A skilled lawyer could pursue a claim for all appropriate compensation in a Chardon medical negligence case.

 Every person who visits a medical provider has the right to expect that they will receive competent care.
 While this does not guarantee a positive result, it does place a burden on medical providers to try their best to work toward a better outcome.
 When doctors fail in this obligation, they commit medical malpractice.